 South Mimms Conservation Area was first designated in 1998.
 It includes the historic core of the village of South Mimms, contained within the linear development along Blanche Lane from the thirteenth century church of St Giles to the small village green and westwards up to the M25 motorway.

 As part of this review a new Conservation Area boundary is proposed.
-This reflects the changing methodologies of good practice and provides a robust boundary which includes the important aspects of South Mimms' unique built environment.
 The following revisions are being proposed:

 - Removal of verges and front gardens along the eastern side of St Albans Road, including the roundabout with Cecil Road.